dzanotelli/drypy/drypy/docs/quickstart.rst

 Advanced usage
 --------------

-Sometime you may need to activate just a particular standard call into your function.
+Sometime you may need to activate just a particular call into your function.
 Let's say we have something like:

 .. code-block:: python